 Do I Need Planning Permission for a Conservatory?
-The 2025 UK Guide
+UK Guide

 Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Do I Need Planning Permission for a Conservatory?
-The 2025 UK Guide
+UK Guide

 Do I Need Planning Permission for a Conservatory?
-The 2025 UK Guide
+UK Guide

-• The Good News: Most standard conservatories fall under “Permitted Development” and do NOT need full planning permission.
+• Standard Rule: Most conservatories are “Permitted Development” (PD) and do NOT need full planning permission.

 It’s the most common question we hear from homeowners: “I’d love a new conservatory, but will I need planning permission?”
 The thought of lengthy applications and council red tape is enough to put many people off.